lhynes/Full-Stack-Frameworks-Django-Milestone-Project-4/README.md

 - Google Pexel phone on Chrome

 **Automated Testing**

 Unfortunately on this occasion I was unable to add automated testing due to time constraints but will add in future as this is best practice.

+## Bugs

+### DB & Images
+In the final two days before submission I had a issue with my Postgress DB which resulted in a full reset of the DB.

+There also appears to be glitched wtih AWS as the images are on the site but at random choose to show or hide different images - given the time I will review this issue further.

+I would like to thank the tutors for their support but we were unable to resolve or find a resolution to the issue in the given time.

 **Language Testing**